 A Verification Point may have some explanation attached to it, defined in a Details section, explaining the relevance of the Verification Point, such as references to relevant industry standards.

 Additionally, there is the provision on the PDA to record Follow up Actions when a Verification Point can't be ticked off the first time it is checked.
 (In the Quality Assurance Standard ISO 9001:2000 these are termed a non-conformance.
-The CDMS provides a very easy way to record these.
+The CAS provides a very easy way to record these.
 This helps control work and provides valuable feedback to identify improvements.)

 ITP's are assigned Work Lots.
 A Work Lot defines the work that is covered by the check being undertaken.
 As an example an ITP (for say "Roof Cladding") may have assigned to it two or more Work Lots, e.g. for the East side of the building and for the West side of the building.